andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/authentication.md

 ### Description

-When Bamboo Client user uses commands such as {`exploit` and `cmd`}, Bamboo Client will need to determine if the Bamboo Agent in use is online.
+When Bamboo Client user uses commands such as `exploit` and `cmd`, Bamboo Client will need to determine if the Bamboo Agent in use is online.
 This endpoint uses the model [obtain_status](../Database/model_auth.md#obtain_status) and will return the status of the specific Bamboo Agent.

 ### Request schema